Gas Heater vs Electric Heater: Which is best?

 What is a gas heater?

-gas heater is a heater fuelled by butane, propane, liquified petroleum gas (LPG), or natural gas.
-The heater is connected to a source of gas, gas flow is controlled through a valve, and heat is ignited via an electric filament or pilot light.
+A gas heater is fuelled by butane, propane, liquified petroleum gas (LPG) or natural gas.
+The heater is connected to a source of gas, gas flow is controlled through a valve and heat is ignited via an electric filament or pilot light.

 What is an electric heater?

 An electric heater passes electricity through different materials to create heat.
-They are generally better at heating smaller, indoor spaces, and, as many models are portable, good for moving around the house.
+Electric heaters are generally portable and better at heating smaller, indoor spaces.
 They simply need an electrical outlet to plug into and they don’t need ventilation like a gas heater.

 There are a number of different types of electric heaters including: